viniciosanacleto/Porto/README.md

 The `Input` has two main roles, firts to automatically validate the data against the defined rules and second to serve the data anywhere in the App.
 <br/>
-It's highly recommended to follow this pattern to transfer the application input data across the application code, to ensure the data is valid and never lost.
+It's highly recommended to follow this pattern to transfer the user input data across the application components, to ensure the data is valid and never lost.
 <br/>
 Every `Input` MUST have `rules` and `get` functions, both returning Arrays.